OSDeploy/GitBook/osbuilder/offline-servicing.md

 ---

-### Export the WIMs

-Exporting the WIMs will reduce the size of the WIMs.
-If you do not, your Boot.wim may exceed the size of your Boot Partition

----

 ### NetFX3

 If you need to enable NetFX3 \(you probably do\), understand that you must run DISM Image Cleanup first as you will not be able to perform a Cleanup after NetFX3 is enabled due to pending operations.